Tarunpreetsingh16/Flutter/contact_card/README.md

 # contact_card

-First flutter application built with the help of London Brew Library tutotrials udemy.
+First flutter application built with the help of London App Brewery tutorials udemy.
 [The Complete 2020 Flutter Development Bootcamp with Dart](https://www.udemy.com/course/flutter-bootcamp-with-dart/)

-## A basic contact card application built using LondonBrew tutorials
+## A basic contact card application built using London App Brewery tutorials

 ### Screenshot of the application